Listing Appointment Setting Scripts (2026): Door + Phone

 5 door-knocking scripts that open conversations

-Door knocking still works in 2026 — but only with a script.
-Without one, you'll panic on the second knock, default to "Hi, just wanted to introduce myself," and watch the door close.
-A 90% rejection rate is expected even with great scripts.
-The job isn't to convert every door — it's to find the 2%–3% who are curious enough to talk, and book the appointment before you leave the porch.
+Door knocking still works in 2026, but only with a script.
+Without one you'll freeze on the second knock, fall back on "Hi, just wanted to introduce myself," and watch the door close.
+Expect a 90% rejection rate even with great scripts.
+The job isn't to convert every door, it's to find the 2% to 3% who are curious enough to talk and book them before you leave the porch.
+If door work is your main channel, my door knocking scripts and strategy go deeper on farms and routes.

 Just-Sold Neighbor Knock